maheshsabnis/reactcommunitybrands/README.md

 Optional: The TableComponent should accept props ‘canSort’ if this is true, then pass the ‘sortKey’ props as property from the collection based n which the table is sorted.

 Create a "Validation Summary" component that will display error messages immediately when error occure (Mandatory)

+Hands-on Lab
+1. CReate a ErrorBoundy like funcationality for Functiona Components so that the fallback UI can be created.
+2. Create a INPUT functional component that will accept only Email.
+If the Email is invalidated then the component will change the backcolor of INPUT to RED